gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    The durations 100 ps used in this tutorial are too short to obtain a smooth and reliable PMF curve.
+    The durations of 100 ps used in this tutorial are too short to obtain a smooth and reliable PMF curve.
 Increase the duration of the production runs to a few nanoseconds for reasonable results.